Find Grad Schools

 22 Yearly Graduations

 The 13th most popular school in the country for psychiatric/mental health nursing majors who are seeking their master's degree is Alverno College.
-Roughly 1,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,944 per year, while in-state graduate students, on average, pay $9,876 per year.
+The average in-state tuition for full-time undergraduates is $31,008 per year, while in-state graduate students, on average, pay $9,744 per year.
 During the most recent year for which we have data, 22 people received their master's degree in psychiatric/mental health nursing from Alverno.
-Around 27% of these students were from an underrepresented racial-ethnic group, and 93% were women.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 20 Yearly Graduations

 Florida International University comes in at #15 on our list of the most popular colleges offering master's degrees in psychiatric/mental health nursing.
 Each year, around 58,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,721 per year, while in-state graduate students, on average, pay $9,119 per year.
 During the most recent year for which we have data, 20 people received their master's degree in psychiatric/mental health nursing from FIU.
-About 82% of this group were women, and 91% were students from an underrepresented racial-ethnic group.
+Around 74% of these students were from an underrepresented racial-ethnic group, and 58% were women.

 #16